baditaflorin/openai_hackathon/README.md

 )

 # Transcribe a raw audio file to text

+# Transcribe a raw audio file to text
 transcript = transcribe_audio("path/to/raw_audio.mp3")

+# Get 5 title suggestions from the transcript
+titles = propose_titles(transcript)
+# titles is a list of strings

 # Curate content, generate script, edit audio, and distribute
 topic = curate_content("Find a trending tech topic")